nilsu004/The-Lipstick-Effect-on-the-Big-Screen/README.md

 Economic Data: Inflation and Unemployment rates were gathered(from the website "Trading Economics") for the corresponding six-month periods for all selected countries.

+## AI USAGE
+// to do on 2nd of jan

 ## Machine Learning
+// to do 2nd of jan

 ## Limitations and Future Work
+// to do 2nd of jan